pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 # Message Persistence API for Dart SDK

-Message Persistence provides real-time access to stored messages (timestamped to 10 ns) across multiple regions with optional AES-256 encryption.
-Storage duration is controlled by your retention policy: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.

-You can retrieve:
-- Messages
-- Message reactions
-- Files (via File Sharing API)
+Message Persistence provides real-time access to stored, timestamped messages (10 ns precision) across multiple zones/regions.
+Messages can be encrypted with AES-256.
+Configure message retention (1 day to Unlimited) in the Admin Portal.
+You can retrieve messages, message reactions, and files.

 ## Batch history

 Requires Message Persistence (enable in Admin Portal).

-Fetches historical messages from multiple channels.
-You can:
+Fetch historical messages from multiple channels, optionally including message actions.
+Control order and pagination with start/end timetokens.

-- Search from newest or oldest end (reverse).
+- Search newest-first or oldest-first.
-- Page using start or end timetoken.
-- Retrieve a slice using both start and end.
+- Page using start OR end timetoken, or slice using both start AND end.
-- Limit results using count.
+- Limit results with count.

-Limits:
-- Up to 100 messages on a single channel.
-- Up to 25 per channel across a maximum of 500 channels when includeMessageActions is true.
-- Use start and end to page through further results.
+- Limits: up to 100 messages on a single channel; or 25 per channel across max 500 channels.
+Use start/end to page further.

-Start & End parameter usage:
+Start & End usage:
-- Only start: returns messages older than start (values < start).
+- start only: returns messages older than start.
-- Only end: returns messages from end and newer (values >= end).
+- end only: returns messages from end and newer.
-- Both: returns between start and end (inclusive of end).
+- both: returns messages between them (inclusive of end).
-- You will still receive a maximum per request; page using start to traverse all matching messages.
+- You still receive a max of 100 (or 25 with actions/multi-channel).
+Page by adjusting start.

 ### Method(s)

+To run fetchMessages() use:

 ```
 `1pubnub.batch.fetchMessages(